indexeddbshim/IndexedDBShim/Readme.md

 If IndexedDB is not natively supported (and WebSQL is), the polyfill kicks in and makes a `window.IndexedDB` object available for you to use.
 If you want to force the use of this polyfill (on Chrome where both IndexedDB and WebSql are supported), simply use `window.shimIndexedDB.__useShim()`.

-_The branches master and gh-pages are mirror images of each other.
-Master is required for triggering Travis builds_

 Building
 ========